Praia de Santa Eulália

-Praia Santa Eulália is a beach within the Municipality of Albufeira, in the Algarve, Portugal.
+Praia de Santa Eulália is a beach within the municipality of Albufeira, in the Algarve, Portugal.
 The beach is 2.7 mi east of the town of Albufeira and is 20.5 mi west of the regions capital of Faro.
-In 2012 Praia Santa Eulália has been designated a blue Flag beach.
+In 2012 Praia de Santa Eulália has been designated a Blue Flag beach.
+This beach is adjacent to the famous Balaia Beach.

 Description

-Praia Santa Eulália is a popular rosie beach in the eastern outskirts of the resort town of Albufeira.
+Praia de Santa Eulália is a popular rosie beach in the eastern outskirts of the resort town of Albufeira.
 This well kept beach has blue flag status(2012).
 The beach is wide with fine golden sand and backed by golden cliffs with a number of nooks and crannies provided by the various rock formations.
 To the west side of the beach a seasonal watercourse runs down to the sea which is completely dry for the majority of the time.
 The sea is safe and clean and has an average summer seawater temperature of 20–22 C.

 Car Park

 To the back of the beach there is a large car park of which some there are allocated parking bays for disabled drivers displaying a European blue badge.
 Parking can prove very difficult during the busy summer months.
 From the car park there is a boardwalk down to, and along the beach which provides easy access for wheelchair users.